section-engineering-education/engineering-education/articles/a-friendly-beginner-guide-to-typescript/index.md

 ### Classes & Interfaces
 An Interface is a structured group of properties that describe an object.

-A Class is a blueprint for which objects can be created and configured using the same properties and methods.
+A Class is a blueprint so objects can be created and configured using the same properties and methods.

 In addition to the class definition: